 Luckily, GetID solves all these problems with one ready-made automated KYC solution.
 Cut out friction and unnecessary costs in your onboarding while ensuring you stay compliant with all AML regulations, now and into the future.

 So what are you waiting for?
 The 2020 KYC solution for cryptocurrency exchanges and wallets is here.
-Head to GetID.ee today to find out more.
+Visit GetID website to find out more!